 Top 10 Mistakes after a Car Accident

 There are a number of mistakes that a driver may make after a car accident.
-Without a North Carolina car accident attorney to advise a driver of his rights, he or she may unintentionally do something that harms their chances of a successful case result.
-We have prepared the following list of the top ten mistakes drivers make following a car accident so you can avoid these:
+Without a North Carolina car accident attorney to advise a driver of his or her rights, he or she may unintentionally do something that harms their chances of a successful case result.

 1. Failing to go to the doctor, hospital, or urgent care clinic immediately following the accident.
 It is not enough to claim that you have been injured.
 You must have some sort of medical record that proves you were not only injured, but also that your injuries were caused by the accident.